Nearly seven million displaced children face freezing weather

 Director of Humanitarian Public Health, at Save the Children, Rachael Cummings, said: “Millions of children have escaped vicious conflict or turmoil in search of safety.
-Yet for some the bitter winter could be as dangerous as the threats they left behind.
-Last winter in a matter of weeks freezing temperatures and harsh conditions in Syria killed fifteen children who had fled conflict.[ii]
+Yet for some, the bitter winter could be as dangerous as the threats they left behind.
+Last winter in a matter of weeks freezing temperatures and harsh conditions in Syria killed fifteen children who had fled the conflict.[ii]

 “Sometimes canvas or plastic sheeting just millimetres thick, or crumbling walls of abandoned buildings, are all that separate shivering, exhausted children from the elements as temperatures plummet.